lmgmiranda/data-analyst-take-home-test/README.md

 %dotenv
 ```

-Then, simply use them in your code as environment variables (example below):
+Then, all variables defined in `.env` are available as environment variables.

+Just call them by their name, as in the example below:

 ```python
 conn = 'mysql+pymysql'